*Updated April 2017*

 Theologian E. Stanley Jones wrote a forward to a little-known mimeographed collection of sermons by West Coast Japanese American clergy delivered in the days before evacuation and confinement, The Sunday Before.
 Jones--himself a Methodist missionary who was nominated for the Nobel Peace Prize and a recipient of the Gandhi Peace Award--observed in 1945 that he saw "a spirit meeting disaster in a triumphant way and making it into something else."

-Among the sermons recorded is one by the Reverend Sohei Kowta, clergy at the Wintersburg Japanese Presbyterian Church from 1938 until evacuation in 1942.
-Reverend Kowta and his family lived in the 1910 manse next to the Mission building.
+Among the sermons recorded is one by the Reverend Sohei Kowta, clergy at the Wintersburg Japanese Presbyterian Church from 1938 until forced removal from California in 1942.
+Reverend Kowta and his family lived in the 1910 manse (parsonage) next to the Mission building.

 Reverend Sohei Kowta